Year 5

 English

-This term in English, we will be reading Queen of the Falls by Chris Van Allsburg.
+This term in English, we will be reading The Lost Happy Endings by Carol Ann Duffy and Jane Ray.

 -